 Getting Around

 To make the most of your time in Jordan, it’s a good idea to rent a car upon arrival in Amman.
 Driving in Jordan is relatively safe compared to other countries in the region, and all the major international car rental brands are available at the airport.
 This allows you the freedom to explore Aqaba, Wadi Rum, Petra, and other hidden gems at your own pace.
-JETT, Jordan’s tourist focus answer to Bus Éireann offers connections between all the locations mentioned.
+JETT, Jordan’s tourist focused answer to Bus Éireann offers connections between all the locations mentioned.

 Accommodation